 - sensitivity to light or sound

-Some people are affected more severely.
+Some people have more severe symptoms.
 If this is the case, symptoms can include:

 - coordination difficulties